Ernest Cromwell Peake: The Boxer Rebellion and political challenges

 The political environment during Peake’s missionary work led to difficulties for himself and for the London Missionary Society.
-Starting with the Boxer Rebellion, Peake relocated to Hankow [Hankou, modern Wuhan] for safety, yet still lived in constant fear.
+Starting with the Boxer Rebellion, Peake relocated to Hankou (modern Wuhan) for safety, yet still lived in constant fear.
 The political atmosphere became so dangerous that he would sleep with a robe underneath his bed so that in case of an emergency, he could let himself out of the nearest window.
-In 1911, the Chinese Revolution took place, with the overthrow of the ancient Manchu-Qing Dynasty, starting with the fighting in the Wuchang-Hankow area in October 1911.
+The 1911 Revolution, which would eventually overthrow the Qing dynasty, started with the fighting in the Wuchang-Hankou area in October 1911.
 After Hunan’s environment settled down, he returned to Hunan and was able to build a hospital and establish a sound medical tradition.
-From there, he went to Tientsin, where he was in charge of the London Mission Hospital.
+From there, he went to Tianjin, where he was in charge of the London Mission Hospital.
 From May 1914 through October 1916, Peake was on furlough in England.
 The London Missionary Society sent missionaries on furlough, or on a leave of absence, in an effort to fulfill the expectation that all of the station conditions would become more normal afterwards, and that the opportunity to carry out missionary projects would increase.
-Much like Kuling, this furlough served as a chance for missionaries to take a break from their demanding work and cause them to return to China with even greater motivation to do good.
+Much like Guling, this furlough served as a chance for missionaries to take a break from their demanding work and cause them to return to China with even greater motivation to do good.
 In January 1922, Peake returned to his permanent residence in England due to the terminal illness of his wife, who later died in 1938.
 After the death of his wife and the last war in China, he offered his services to the London Missionary Society in order to relieve those doctors who had interned by the Japanese during the war.
 Thus, in 1945, Peake was sent to Hong Kong under the British Army, being given the rank of lieutenant-colonel.
 He was put in charge of the modern Nethersole Hospital, which was the only hospital open for Chinese civilians during the Japanese occupation of Hong Kong.
 At this time, Hong Kong was unsafe, being full of bandits.
 Thus, the Army had to send Peake with an armed escort while he traveled.
 In 1946, Peake permanently settled to Burpham, England, where he worked as GP of Wellington, where his medical advice and wisdom were sought out by the majority.